viraj-nikam/canvas/README.md

 3. Give the `Uploads` directory write-access by the web server: `sudo chown -R www-data:www-data public/uploads/`
 4. Copy the contents of `.env.example` and create a new file called `.env` in the project root.
 Set your application variables in the new file.
 5. Run `php artisan canvas:install` and follow the on-screen prompts.
-6. To build the search index, run `php artisan canvas:index`.
+6. To build the search index, run `php artisan canvas:index`
 7. Change the permissions of the `storage` directory: `sudo chmod -R 777 storage/`
 8. Sign in to the application at `http://SITE_NAME/admin`
     * Email: `admin@canvas.com`